ebecamel/SDR_automatic_GS/README.md

 # SDR based autotmatic Ground Station
 Automatic SDR based ground station for VHF and UHF satellite reception.
 Working on Linux computer and Jetson Nano 2GB / 4GB.
+This ground station is still in development, the current version work on computer and Jetson Nano but with only 1 antenna (the script to select the VHF or the UHF antenna is not yet avalaible).
+The documentation for the hardware part will be only online soon.

 ## Description
 The objective is to build a automatic ground station.
 The software download the TLE, predict passses, track satellites, receive the signal, demodule the signal and upload the datas.